 “I was very grateful to be asked to support this very important initiative,” Fitzgerald said in a phone interview.
 “The Invest in Peace initiative is building goodwill — and this attitude and commitment is about healing the wounds and mending the tears in the social fabric, paving the way to peace through mutual respect and active kindness.”

 In addition to its community of supporters, the campaign has an active internet presence.
 A Facebook page has more than 22,000 likes and regularly posts updates on the “peacemakers” the coalition supports — nongovernmental agencies on the ground in the Mideast working to bring conflicting peoples together.

-For organizations to make the list, they must currently be doing work in the region, be working toward peaceful coexistence for the two peoples and be engaged in substantive efforts — such as Ultimate Peace, a group that brings Israeli Arab, Israeli Jewish and Palestinian youth together to play Ultimate Frisbee, and the Arava Institute, an environmental teaching and research program in southern Israel.
+For organizations to make the list, they must currently be doing work in the region, be working toward peaceful coexistence for the two peoples and be engaged in substantive efforts — such as Ultimate Peace, a group that brings Israeli Arab, Israeli Jewish and Palestinian youth together to play Ultimate Frisbee, and the Arava Institute — an environmental teaching and research program in the Middle East.

 The purpose of Invest in Peace is not to raise money for those organizations — in fact, the website has no solicitations for donations.
 Rather, it is intended to raise attention and “let people know that organizations like this exist and are engaged in these efforts,” said Sam Lauter, a pro-Israel activist who worked on the campaign as the BMWL media consultant.

 “We wanted, when people discussed the issues, for them to be able to have positive discussions about it — to be able to focus on the people-to-people engagement going on, rather than just the politics,” he said.
 “Because that’s how we sew the seeds of peace for the future.”